Seal of Texas: The 1956 Martinez Art

 On November 19, 1946, the Pentagon's National Guard Bureau advised all states that the United States Air Force wanted state national guard aircraft to have identifying insignia on the fuselage.
 The Texas Adjutant General's Department decided to use the state seal as the identifying insignia.
 The department's chief engineer, Colonel Maybin H. Wilson, researched the design of the seal with the assistance of Werner W. Dornberger, an architectural engineering professor at the University of Texas; Bertha Brandt, assistant archivist of the state library; and Dorman Winfrey, archivist of the University of Texas.
 In 1956, Octavio A. Martinez, an architectural engineering student at the University of Texas, prepared an eighteen-and-three-fourths-inch watercolor of the seal.
 This design was faithful to the constitutional description and omitted erroneous details that had crept into the seal over the years, such as the addition of stars and diamonds in the bottom of the seal's outer ring and the use of post oak leaves instead of live oak leaves.
-Unfortunately, the original Martinez watercolor has been lost.
+The original Martinez watercolor has been lost.

 Government seals of Texas

-There are also numerous seals of the different departments of Texas government, including seals for the Governor and Lieutenant-Governor.
+There are also numerous seals of the different departments of Texas government, including seals for the governor and lieutenant governor.
 They are all based upon the state seal of Texas.